How to Measure a Boot Shaft: 3 Ways

 Sitting with your feet flat

-• This is the leg that you’ll have to measure.
+• It is the leg that you’ll have to measure.
 Most people can go away by measuring just one foot.
 But if your one foot may remain slightly short compared to others, measuring each foot is the best.

 8. Measuring up the back of the leg